kennwat/news_api/API_ENDPOINTS.md

 # News API Endpoints

+## 🧪 Testing with PhpStorm/JetBrains IDE

+For easier API testing, use the [`api-requests.http`](./api-requests.http) file.
+It contains all endpoints with examples and automatically saves authentication tokens.
+Simply open it in PhpStorm and click the green ▶️ button next to any request.

+---

 ## ⚙️ Admin Panel

 The project includes **Filament v4 Admin Panel** for managing news, users, and content through a beautiful web interface.